nelsonfigueroa/nelson.cloud/content/posts/2020-01-04-kubernetes-concepts-and-hands-on.md

 When pods are deployed and running, the `kubelet` process in the node communicates with the pods to check on state and health.
 The `kube-proxy` process in the node routes any packets to the pods from other resources.

 Pods are designed to be disposable.
 They never self-heal and are not restarted by the scheduler itself.
-You should never create pods just by themselves, always user higher-level constructs to manage pods.
+You should never create pods just by themselves, always use higher-level constructs to manage pods.

 Pods have several states: pending, running, succeeded, failed, and CrashLoopBackOff